dsk003/HarhsalFileUpload/SYSTEM_INTERCONNECTION.md

 4. Uses that ID for everything

 **Nothing is local-only** - All user data comes from and can be traced back to Supabase.

-### To Complete Full Interconnection
-Implement the payments table in Supabase (see SUPABASE_PAYMENT_SETUP.md) to close the payment status persistence gap.